etsmith9/M7L2_HTML-ASSIGN/README.md

 Don't forget.
 Make sure this assignment is in it's own repository.
 Not mixed in with others!

-1. Embedding Multimedia in Educational Content
+QUESTION 1.
+Embedding Multimedia in Educational Content

 Objective: The aim of this assignment is to enhance the delivery of educational content through the effective use of multimedia elements in a web page.
 By embedding images, audio, and video, students will learn to create more engaging and interactive educational resources.